conversejs/pluggable.js/README.md

 where `methodName` is the name of the method.
 In our example, this will be `showNotification`.

-So, with that said, here's what the plugin code will look like:
+So, with that said, here's what the plugin code (which goes into the file `plugin.js`) will look like:

 ``` Javascript
 (function () {